adi-dev-vikram/socket_in_python/README.md

-# # To create a chatroom using sockets in python that discovers device info
+# # Basic server client socket and looking to create a chatroom using sockets in python that discovers device info